Like other anxiety disorders, panic disorder can be treated.

 Although treatment is individualized, several standard approaches have proved effective.
 Therapists will use therapy, medication, or a combination of the two.

-Learn seven steps to break the cycle of panic in Facing Panic: Self-Help for People With Panic Attacks.
+Learn seven steps to break the cycle of panic in Facing Panic: Self-Help for People with Panic Attacks - Second Edition

 Chart 1: Practicing the Calming Skills